 Confront resistance to change

 Many times we do not welcome change because it takes us out of our comfort zone.
 However, it is only then (out of our comfort zone), that we evolve.
 So, every time you catch yourself resisting in changes, remember also that.
 Progress without changes cannot be achieved.
-Furthermore, accept risk, (another thing that people afraid in changes), as part of life.
+Furthermore, accept the risk, (another thing that people afraid of – changes), as part of life.
 Life without risk is a boring life.